kyma-project/kyma/docs/getting-started/13-trigger-function-with-event.md

     UI
     </summary>

-1. Navigate to the `orders-service` Namespace view in the Console UI from the drop-down list in the top navigation panel.
+1. Select the `orders-service` Namespace from the drop-down list in the top navigation panel.

 2. Go to **Development** > **Functions** in the left navigation panel and navigate to `orders-function`.